richardsa/UdacityFrontEndWebDeveloper/evaluate-news-nlp/README.md

 Now you can access the site at [http://localhost:8080/](http://localhost:8080/)

-If you have issues with the default port (8080), you can specify a new port in the .env file as follows (port 9999 in the example)
+Note that if you have issues with the default port (8080), you can specify a new port in the .env file as follows (port 9999 in the example):

 PORT=9999

+# Original Instructions Below

+---

 # Project Instructions